Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Introduction

 It is easy to see that for $ m = 3 $, the generators of the Hecke group satisfy the same relations that bind the generators of the modular group.
-More concretely, for $ \tau $ that takes values in the upper-half plane $\mathbb{H} $, the generators of the Hecke group act as
+More concretely, for $ \tau $ that takes values in the upper-half plane $\mathbb{H} $, the generators of the Hecke group act as\footnote{Hecke groups are usually defined in the literature as generated by the symbols $ T $ and $ S $ that act as